TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 RETURN  ub_term.name AS tissue, hgnc_term.name AS gene_symbol ,gtex_term.name AS TPM ORDER BY TPM DESCENDING limit 100
 ```

-6. Return all significant (adj p val < .05 or lower) GTEx eQTLs for a specific tissue, listed by smallest pvalue (LIMIT 100).
+6. Return a significant (adj p val < .05 or lower) GTEx eQTL for 'aorta' as a specific tissue with p<0.05.
 The eQTL data schema is shown as a result of the query.

 ```graphql
 WITH 'aorta' AS tissuename